Raoni Barcelos: Ultimate Fighting Championship

-Bacelos was scheduled to make his debut at UFC on October 28, 2017, replacing injured Augusto Mendes. at UFC Fight Night: Brunson vs. Machida against Bostom Salmon.
+Bacelos was scheduled to make his debut at UFC on October 28, 2017, replacing injured Augusto Mendes. at UFC Fight Night 119 against Boston Salmon.
 Subsequently, Salmon pulled out of the fight on October 20 citing his own injury.
 As a result, Barcelos was removed from the card as well.

-Barcelos's finally came on July 14, 2018 at UFC Fight Night: dos Santos vs. Ivanov, against Kurt Holobaugh.
+Barcelos's finally came on July 14, 2018, at UFC Fight Night 133, against Kurt Holobaugh.
 He won the fight via knockout.
 This fight earned him the Fight of the Night award.

-His next fight came on November 30, 2018 at The Ultimate Fighter: Heavy Hitters against Chris Gutiérrez.
+His next fight came on November 30, 2018, at The Ultimate Fighter: Heavy Hitters against Chris Gutiérrez.
 He won the fight via technical submission.

-Barcelos was scheduled to face Said Nurmagomedov on May 11, 2019 at UFC 237.
+Barcelos was scheduled to face Said Nurmagomedov on May 11, 2019, at UFC 237.
 However, Nurmagomedov withdrew from the bout for undisclosed reason and he was replaced by Carlos Huachin.
 He won the fight via knockout.

-The bout with Nurmagomedov eventually took place on December 21, 2019 at UFC Fight Night: Edgar vs. The Korean Zombie.
+The bout with Nurmagomedov eventually took place on December 21, 2019, at UFC Fight Night 165.
 Barcelos won the fight via unanimous decision.